startups · 18 Aug 2022

 Any business idea can be turned into the next unicorn, but not everyone knows the steps they need to take for success.
 Even well-established companies can make wrong decisions despite years of experience in their field.

 According to the US Bureau of Labor Statistics, 81% of new businesses pass the first year with flying colors, 70% of businesses remain after the second year, and just a third of them cross the ten-year threshold.
-So you may ask, what is causing these fallen startups to fail?
+Those who beat the odds and thrive in the market share one trait and that is the ability to produce high-value features at a fast pace.
+To achieve release agility, startups define features that are most valuable, impactful, and urgent.

-If you have just entered the software development market, it’s better to start with the basics and clarify the concept of MVP.
-So, an MVP stands for a minimum viable product which means a simplified version of the end product loaded with essential features.
+If you are just entering the market, it's better to play it safe and test the market waters by developing an MVP.
+A minimum viable product (MVP) means a simplified version of the end product loaded with essential features.

 An MVP allows testing the business idea and receiving initial user feedback.
 The future of the product will depend on the results of this stage.